-LESLIE: Now we’ve got Cody in Texas who’s got a safety question: the dryer vent has become disconnected.
+LESLIE: Now we’ve got Cody in Texas who’s got a safety question: an air leak from dryer vent tube.

 CODY: So I was up in the attic the other day and I saw some of the insulation blowing.
 The dryer was running at the time.
 And I walked over there and I could feel the air from the dryer blowing in from between the walls, you know?
 And that kind of concerned me.